Connecting businesses to their corporate family

 Corporate Linkage reflects the reporting relationships among businesses in a corporation.
-You can use corporate linkage to determine fiscal and legal responsibility for a corporation.
+Use corporate linkage to determine fiscal and legal responsibility for a corporation.

 A Corporate Family includes a headquarters, subsidiary headquarters, and branch locations .